baleada/docs/src/prose/features/affordances/on.md

     events: {
       mouseup: {
         targetClosure: ({ index }) => () => {
-          // Inside useTablist, this navigateable instance
+          // Inside useTablist, this Navigateable instance
           // is used to control which tab is selected. navigateable.value.navigate(index)
         }